Latin phonology and orthography: Ecclesiastical pronunciation

-Outside of Austria, Germany, Czechia and Slovakia, it is the most widely used standard in choral singing which, with a few exceptions like Stravinsky's Oedipus rex, is concerned with liturgical texts.
+Outside of Austria, Germany, Poland, Hungary, Czechia and Slovakia, it is the most widely used standard in choral singing which, with a few exceptions like Stravinsky's Oedipus rex, is concerned with liturgical texts.
 Anglican choirs adopted it when classicists abandoned traditional English pronunciation after World War II.
 The rise of historically informed performance and the availability of guides such as Copeman's Singing in Latin has led to the recent revival of regional pronunciations.

 Pronunciation shared by Vulgar Latin and Romance languages

-Because it gave rise to many modern languages, Latin did not "die"; it merely evolved over the centuries in different regions in diverse ways.
-The local dialects of Vulgar Latin that emerged eventually became modern Italian, Spanish, French, Romanian, Portuguese, Catalan, Romansh, Dalmatian, Sardinian, and many others.

-Key features of Vulgar Latin and Romance languages include: